 Right.

-And then it then it gets to question two, which is okay, of this list of people, who would you like to be governor?
+And then it gets to question two, which is, okay, of this list of people, who would you like to be governor?

-And I said, for me, this this is about this is about policy, politics.
+And I said, for me, this is about policy, politics.

 California is broken.

-Now I don't want to give away too much of of what the answer was, but the answer, let me just put it the answer was a very good answer.
+Now, I don't want to give away too much of what the answer was, but the answer, let me just put it, the answer was a very good answer.

-And I think uh I think uh like for example, if if this was about anything other than really wanting to serve as a governor, I don't think I would be that interested in that interview.
+And I think, like, for example, if this was about anything other than really wanting to serve as a governor, I don't think I would be that interested in that interview.

-But I believe it is about wanting to be the governor of California and correcting this this draconian radical left wing wokism, you know, disaster.
+But I believe it is about wanting to be the governor of California and correcting this draconian, radical, left-wing woke-ism, you know, disaster.

 I mean, from everything from the environment out there, they won't even allow these controlled burns to stop the wildfires.

-They they won't even allow farmers to have water.
+They won't even allow farmers to have water.

-They put the priority of of a little fish called the Delta Smelt, which is not even an endangered species over the the the rights of of farmers to have water so that they can raise their crops.
+They put the priority of a little fish called the Delta Smelt, which is not even an endangered species, over the rights of farmers to have water so that they can raise their crops.

 It's about illegal immigration as out of control as any other state, the sanctuary state of California.

-I mean, these are real issues here that you know uh I think every candidate that is running for office is gonna have to answer.
+I mean, these are real issues here that, you know, I think every candidate that is running for office is going to have to answer.

 It's not exactly the 49 Yankees.

-When Gavin Newsom is your governor and Nancy Pelosi is one of your congresswomen who happens to be the speaker of the House, and then you have Swalwell and Schiff, uh boy, that is quite the lineup, isn't it?
+When Gavin Newsom is your governor and Nancy Pelosi is one of your congresswomen who happens to be the Speaker of the House, and then you have Swalwell and Schiff, boy, that is quite the lineup, isn't it?

-That's according to United Van Lions, who did a big survey uh on this and looked at their own data in terms of people moving out of places.
+That's according to United Van Lines, who did a big survey on this and looked at their own data in terms of people moving out of places.

 They're red states.